KxSystems/docs/docs/wp/data-visualization/index.md

 visualization front-end to a kdb+ back end.

-## :fontawesome-solid-user: Author
+## Author

-Michaela Woods is a kdb+ consultant for Kx.
+**Michaela Woods** is a kdb+ consultant for Kx.
 Based in London for the past three years, she is now an industry leader in combining kdb+ with Tableau through her development of a data visualization platform currently used at one of the world’s leading investment banks.

 ## Appendix A